az-kaws/soc-portfolio/detections/AS-REP Roasting_BLUE.md

-# 🔵 Blue Team Detection and Response: AS-REP Roasting
+# 🔵 Detection and Response: AS-REP Roasting

 While testing AS-REP Roasting in my lab, I used Splunk Enterprise to monitor for signs of the attack.
 The goal was to detect Kerberos TGT requests that didn’t require pre-authentication, which is unusual in a typical environment.